 If a household had two or more elevated environmental results (soil, dust or water), the children were more likely to have an elevated blood lead level.

-Under the Philadelphia Lead Paint Disclosure and Certification Law, if a building was built before 1978 and will be occupied by a child six years or younger, property owners must provide tenants with certification that it is lead-free or lead safe.
+Under the Philadelphia Lead Paint Disclosure and Certification Law, if a building was built before 1978 and will be occupied by a child six years or younger, property owners must conduct environmental testing and provide tenants with certification that it is lead-free or lead safe.
 The landlord must have the tenant sign the certification.